Yam recipes are just so many in Nigeria.

 I have another delicious yam recipe in mind, I decided to try an idea in my head and it turned out very delicious.
 It was sort of a coincidence though, I had chicken wings in my refrigerator, the robust kind of chicken that is popularly called ‘Orobo’ in Nigeria.
 I made porridge yam with mashed chicken Wings.

-This page is exclusively about all the different yam recipes that I have made or eaten in Nigeria.
+This page is exclusively about all the different yam recipes.

 The country Nigeria is made up of over three hundred different ethnic groups and languages, in total there are over twenty different yam recipes in Nigeria but I am focusing mainly on the popular recipes, the ones that are acceptable by almost every citizen of Nigeria.

-If you are dating or married to a Nigerian person you can surprise him/her with anyone of the recipes listed on this page, except the very few that are indigenous to certain tribes of Nigeria.
+If you are dating or married to a Nigerian person you can surprise him/her with anyone of the recipes listed on this page, except the very few recipes that are indigenous to certain ethnic groups in Nigeria.

 In my Lagos home we have four different ways of preparing yam.
 It is either porridge yam, tomato sauce yam, Pepper Soup Yam (Ji Mmiri Oku) or fried yam which is often combined with other foods to make a perfect breakfast or dinner in most cases.
-Among all of this yam recipes I think I like Peppersoup yam better than The rest of them, the only problem is that it is the most expensive of all recipe for yam in Nigeria because of the use of catfish.
+Among all of this yam recipes I think I like Peppersoup yam better than The rest of them, the only problem is that it is the most expensive of all the recipes because of the use of catfish.

 Catfish is one of the most popular fish eaten in Nigeria it is used for preparing yam peppersoup as well as the popular point and kill peppersoup that you find in major Nigerian restaurants and food joints.